Azzardo Estremo on Sckem Braq in Pakistan by Chiara Gusmeroli, Matteo De Zaiacomo

 Still on our way back to base camp, we look at Shingu Charpa and its magnificent west face, where we spot a new potential line.
 We are motivated and know that once the bad weather passes and we are properly rested, we can launch our attempt.
 Suddenly, however, we fall into a state of confusion and fear: before our eyes, the west face collapses, covering the valley floor in dust and shattering our convictions.

 We climb the section we already know on the first day up to the ledge.
-On the second day, we climb the headwall, placing some belays to speed up the descent.
+On the second day, we climb the headwall, rigging some belays to speed up the descent.
 Just as we are on the ledge, a major rockfall hits the lower part of the route, and we thank heaven we are already above that section and not at the base of the wall.
 On the third day, it rains, and we rest in our tent on the large ledge.

 The fourth day is the decisive one!
 We reach the highest point from the first attempt, and we are fast enough to still have many hours of daylight to solve the section that had turned us back a few days before.
 We climb slowly, pitch by pitch, climbing free and stopping to clean the cracks, alternating with aid sections.
-Then I find myself leading what turns out to be the nastiest pitch of the route—though I don't know it yet.
-I spend 3.5 hours overcoming an aid section, with pendulums, a thousand doubts, Totem Cams placed on two cams in flared cracks, along with expanding flakes and pitons hammered in just a few centimeters and choked with slings.
-When I check the time, I can't believe that much has passed; it was all so frantic, I never stopped moving my hands, searching for the ideal solution.
+Then I find myself leading what turns out to be the nastiest pitch of the route, though I don't know it yet.
+I spend 3.5 hours breaching an aid section, with pendulums, a thousand doubts, Totem Cams placed on two cams in flared cracks, along with expanding flakes and pegs hammered in just a few centimeters and choked with slings.
+When I check the time, I can't believe that so much has passed; it was all so frantic, I never stopped moving my hands, searching for the ideal solution.
 I reach the belay exhausted.
 With a final pitch, we definitively overcome the headwall; it's now beneath our feet, and we collapse, spent, in a makeshift bivouac.

 Chiara wakes up and puts on her harness at 5 a.m.
 Or perhaps she never really closed her eyes.
-In any case, she sets off on a steep pitch in a dihedral.
+In any case, she sets off on a steep pitch in a corner.
 Halfway up, it starts to snow, but neither she nor I even consider going down: we are so close that if the price is having to climb in the snow, then we'll pay it!
 Having come this far, we are not at all willing to give up!

 Four hours later, we set foot on the summit, and suddenly the sky clears.
 And there we are, enjoying that special moment we desired so much that we are almost disoriented, barely able to grasp that it has truly happened.
 Happiness and satisfaction are written on our faces.

 On the way back, we find our tent, left on the ledge, riddled with holes from a rockfall that came down during the last night.
-Once again, we only realize in hindsight how a paradise can transform into hell.
+Once again, we only realise in hindsight how a paradise can transform into hell.

 We thank all the people who supported us: the Italian Alpine Club (CAI) Nazionale for believing in a project of this kind, the Ragni di Lecco, and our technical sponsors.
 And, of course, those waiting for us at home.